GRJ (Independent) Booking Conditions

 Upon receipt, of the booking confirmation, ATOL Certificate or any other document, please check all of the details carefully.
 In particular, please check that the initials or forenames and surnames given match those on your party's passports as we make reservations using this information.
 If you believe that any details are incorrect you must advise us immediately as changes cannot be made later and it may harm your rights if we are not notified of any inaccuracies in any document within ten days of our sending it out (five days for tickets).
 We will do our best to rectify any mistake notified to us outside these time limits but you must meet any costs involved in doing so.
 The only exception to this requirement to meet costs is where the mistake in question was made by us and there is good reason why you did not tell us about it within these time limits.

 You are required to send us the appropriate deposit per person or full payment if booking within 90 days of departure at the time of booking.
 In addition to the deposit applicable to the holiday, a further additional deposit is required equal to at least the minimum of the additional cost for any non-refundable booking variations including flight and hotel upgrades.
 Please note, deposits and all additional deposits are not refundable except where expressly stated in these booking conditions.
 The balance of the cost of your holiday must be paid no less than 90 days before departure, or earlier on certain holiday arrangements when you will be advised of the earlier balance payment date at the time of booking your holiday.
-If you are paying by credit card on or before 18th December 2017, a charge of 2% will apply, however no charge will apply to credit card payments made after 18th December 2017 (no charge will be applied at any time for payments made by cheque or debit cards).
 If a cheque payment is declined by your bank for any reason, an administration charge of £30 will be made.
 If you return your payment counterfoil before the date that payment is due, this authorises us to take payment early.
 If we do not receive all payments in full and on time, we are entitled to assume that you wish to cancel your booking.
 In this case, we will be entitled to keep all deposits paid or due at that date.
 If we do not cancel straight away because you have promised to make payment, you must pay the cancellation charges shown in clause 8 depending on the date we reasonably treat your booking as cancelled.

 Except for flight inclusive bookings, all monies you pay to one of our authorised travel agents for your holiday with us will be held by the agent on your behalf until a contract between us comes into existence.
 After that point, your agent will hold the monies on our behalf until they are paid to us.
 For flight inclusive bookings, all monies paid to any authorised travel agent of ours for your holiday with us will be held on behalf of and for the benefit of the Trustees of the Air Travel Trust subject to the travel agent's obligation to pay such monies to us in accordance with our trading terms unless we fail.
 In the unlikely event of our financial failure, all monies then held by the travel agent or subsequently paid by you to the travel agent will be held by the agent on behalf of and for the benefit of the Trustees of the Air Travel Trust without any obligation on the agent to pay such monies to us.